 • Yes, but only for the first two returns of each rally.
 This is where the “two-bounce rule” comes in.

-See also HAND CONTACT: Can You Hit A Pickleball With Your Hand
+See also NET CONTACT: Can You Hit The Net In Pickleball

 BOUNCING: Does The Ball Bounce In Pickleball